-We all know that protecting our accounts from losses that will expose us to major risks is important.
-One of the ways in which we can do this is by using stop-loss.
+Stop-loss will help protect your account from risks that will expose you to major losses.
+We’re going to explain 4 ways you can use stop-loss orders to pretect your account.
 Putting a stop-loss order on a trade is easy enough, but how does a trader know when and where to put one?

 What is stop-loss?

 Stop-loss in trading is an order you request from your broker to reduce the chance of a loss on a trade.
 This offers you, as the trader, higher financial returns during trading by selling a Security after a certain price is reached for that security.